x4Cx58x54/writing/docs/maths/linear-algebra/essence-of-linear-algebra.md

 ### Relation between matrix-vector product and dot product

 Suppose there is a tilted number line in a space, and for simplicity, the space is 2-dimensional.
-The number 0 on that line remains in the origin and the base being
+The number 0 on that line remains in the origin and the base (with the same length of the bases in the original space) being

 $$
 \hat{u}=